Clinical Psychology, Doctor of Psychology (PsyD)

 Students are expected to seek internships accredited by the American Psychological Association (APA) accredited internship training.
 Obtaining an internship is a competitive national process, involving an electronic matching system.
 Students need to prepare to look outside of large metropolitan areas to increase the likelihood of obtaining an internship.
 The director of training will provide guidance throughout this process.

-Students register for a total of 3 credits for their internship experience, divided into 1.5 credits in the Fall semester and 1.5 credits in the Spring semester.
+Students register for a total of 3 credit hours for their internship experience, divided into 1.5 credit hours in the Fall semester and 1.5 credit hours in the Spring semester.
 Students are considered full time during their internship experience.

 The scholarship component of the program’s practitioner-scholar model is addressed by several components, including coursework, the Comprehensive Examination, and the doctoral project.
 Students may further their scholarship skills by participating in faculty or independent research (which often involves posters, presentations, and publications).
 Students who have completed the requirements for the master’s degree are eligible to teach undergraduate courses in psychology once they have taken the Instructor Development Seminar (or if they are taking it concurrently with their first teaching experience).
 Students are paid for their teaching and may have multiple opportunities for teaching.